 Being fertile means a woman is able to become pregnant.
-A woman is fertile for several days in a row of each menstrual cycle these are the days when she can become pregnant.
-A woman is fertile for a few days each cycle from her first monthly bleeding until she is older.
-Men have the ability to father a child from his first release of fluid for the rest of his life.
+A woman is fertile for several days in a row around the middle of each menstrual cycle.
+These are the days when she can become pregnant.
+A woman is fertile for several days each cycle from her first monthly bleeding until she is much older.
+A man has the ability to father a child from his first release of fluid (semen from his penis) for the rest of his life.